On gluing and splitting series invariants of plumbed 3-manifolds: Weyl assignments

 where $1_W$ is the identity element in $W$, and such that the values on vertices across what we call maximal contractible degree-$2$ paths are coordinated by the following condition \eqref{eq:forcingbridgescondition}.

 First some notation.
-A path in $\Gamma$ is said to have \textit{degree $2$} if all its vertices have degree $2$ in $\Gamma$, exept the two terminal vertices which can have arbitrary degree in $\Gamma$.
+A path in $\Gamma$ is said to have \textit{degree $2$} if all its vertices have degree $2$ in $\Gamma$, except the two terminal vertices which can have arbitrary degree in $\Gamma$.
 As in \S\ref{subsec:reduced}, a path in $\Gamma$ is \textit{contractible} if it can be contracted down to a single vertex by a sequence of the Neumann moves from Figure~\ref{fig:Neumann}.
+This can be characterized using continued fractions \cite[Lemmata 1.6 and 3.1]{MT1}.
 A contractible degree-$2$ path is \textit{maximal} if it is not a proper subpath of a contractible degree-$2$ path.

 For a maximal contractible degree-$2$ path $\Gamma_{v,v'}$ with terminal vertices $v$ and $v'$ in $\Gamma$ such that $\deg v\neq 2$ or $\deg v'\neq 2$, the values of $\xi$ at $v$ and $v'$ are coordinated by the following condition: